HariSekhon/Knowledge-Base/cdn.md

 <https://www.fastly.com>

 Fastly is known for its real-time content delivery and edge cloud platform.

+Popular among developers and media companies for its speed and configurability.

 It provides high-performance delivery for dynamic content, streaming, and APIs, with advanced caching and edge computing capabilities.